Qatar is the go-to mediator in the Mideast war. Its unprecedented Tel Aviv trip saved a shaky truce

 “We need Qatar,” Guzansky said of Israel, noting that other Arab countries increasingly have interests in Israel and are normalizing their relations.
 “Qatar is seen as the only player in the Arab world that is loyal to the Palestinian cause.”

 The emirate has hosted an overseas Hamas political office since 2012, allowing Qatar to wield some influence over the militant group’s decision-makers.
-Top Hamas officials, including the group's supreme leader, Ismail Haniyeh, live in Qatar.
+Top Hamas officials, including Hamas political bureau head Khaled Mashaal, live in Qatar.

 Qatar says Hamas’ political office in its capital, Doha, came about at the request of U.S. officials who wanted to establish a communication channel, just as Doha had hosted Taliban offices during America’s 20-year war in Afghanistan.